Most of the Americans killed in the Kabul bombing were 9/11 babies who never knew a nation at peace

 Rylee, who grew up in Jackson, Wyo., and was a decorated wrestler in high school, had just gotten married on Valentine’s Day before departing on his first overseas assignment in April.
 He’d been transferred to Afghanistan two weeks ago.

 His wife, Jiennah Crayton, who lives in San Diego, was counting the days until McCollum’s return from his tour of duty.
-She is pregnant and the couple had hoped Rylee might be home just in time for the arrival of their baby in three weeks, the sister said.
+She is pregnant, and the couple had hoped Rylee might be home just in time for the arrival of their baby in three weeks, the sister said.

 “He would’ve been the best dad,” Crayton wrote on Facebook.
 “I wish he could see how much of an impact he made on this world.”